-Since starting the Autoimmune Protocol, my standard breakfast consists of sausage, some sauerkraut, spinach or other veggies, and a bit of fruit, usually berries.
+On the Autoimmune Protocol, my standard breakfast consists of sausage, some sauerkraut, spinach or other veggies, and a bit of fruit, usually berries.
 I avoid monotony by changing up the type of sausage and the fruit and veggies on the side.
-I’ve been eating alot of pastured pork sausage lately (both homemade and the sausage my local farmer makes) but wanted to start experimenting with grass-fed beef or bison sausage since the fats in grass-fed beef and bison are better than those in pastured-pork (pork are omnivores and even pastured pork are often supplemented with some grain).
+I love pastured pork sausage, (both homemade and the sausage my local farmer makes) but wanted to start experimenting with grass-fed beef or bison sausage since the fats in grass-fed beef and bison are better than those in pastured-pork (pork are omnivores and even pastured pork are often supplemented with some grain).
 I also find grass-fed beef easier to buy on sale than pastured pork and budget is a constant motivator for me!

 I decided to try fennel seasoning for this beef sausage because it is a standard flavor for game meat sausages and grass-fed beef does have a bit of a gamey flavor.
 I loved it and it is now my favorite breakfast (note that I love fennel, anise and licorice flavorings in general).
 I hope you enjoy it just as much as I do!

 - 1 lb Ground Beef or Ground Bison

 - ½ tsp Paprika